Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

 \subsection{Simple extension to superconducting circuits}

-The arbitrary-gauge formalism is readily adapted to describe circuit QED systems.
-We briefly review this here, including how gauge-freedom manifests.
+The arbitrary-gauge formalism is readily adapted to describe circuit QED systems, which we now briefly review.
+Ref.~\cite{vool_introduction_2017} provides an introductory review of circuit QED, while a more recent review is Ref.~\cite{blais_circuit_2021}.
 Conventional descriptions of superconducting circuits employ the lumped-element model, which results from Kirchoff's assumptions applied to Maxwell theory.
 Consider a node defined as the meeting point of $N$ conducting wire branches outside of which there is no current.
 Bounding the node is a closed surface ${\mathscr S}$ containing a region $v$ with outward normal ${\hat {\bf n}}$.
 The continuity equation $\partial_\nu j^\nu=0$ and divergence theorem yield

 where ${\mathscr S}_\mu$ is the subsurface of ${\mathscr S}$ intersecting the $\mu$'th wire, $I_\mu$ is the current entering $v$ through the $\mu$'th wire, and $Q(t)$ is the total charge within the region $v$ containing the node.
 Eq.~(\ref{kirch1}) assumes that ${\bf J}(t,{\bf x})=0$ for all ${\bf x} \in {\mathscr S}/ \bigcup_\mu {\mathscr S}_\mu$ (there is no current outside the conducting wires).
 Kirchoff assumed further a local steady-state current condition within $v$, namely, $d Q(t)/dt = 0$, yielding the current law